Summer Zoo Crew 2014

 Each camp group is lead by two camp instructors.
-These professionals have extensive experience working with children and a demonstrated commitment to connecting children to the natural world.
+They have extensive experience working with youth and a demonstrated commitment to connecting children to the natural world.
 Camp instructors facilitate all educational components of the camp day, but groups also have the chance to meet zoo staff throughout the week, from veterinarians to zookeepers to scientists.
-Camp Teen Volunteers provide additional support to the camp staff and their groups.

 Lincoln Park Zoo is committed to connecting children to nature.
 Did you know there are lots of ways to spend time outdoors while getting exercise?

 Some camp groups may have the chance to participate in yoga sessions, doing fun animal poses to stay fit.
 Parents—you too can enjoy Yoga at the Zoo Presented by Walgreens!